vantage6/vantage6-workshop/episodes/chap5_python_client.md

 password = "MY PASSWORD"

 # Path to the private key, if encryption is enabled.
 Can be None if
 # not used.
 Note that this key is the organization's private key.
+In
+# case of this workshop we do not use encryption, so this can be None.
 organization_key = None
 ```